buildingSMART-Portugal/EIR/EIR-EN.md

 #### c) Classification

 Classification according to the `PM Table` (Project Management) of the `SECClasS` system.
-Other classification system tables may be used if they are considered more appropriate, provided that this is agreed with the Appointing Party.
+Other classification system tables may be used if they are considered more appropriate, provided that this is agreed with the appointing party.

 ---